psirenny/locationify/README.md

 Motivation
 ----------

-Have scripts running off the filesystem return window.location values as though the script was being served by the server. eg. Compile an application returned by a webserver into a phonegap app.
+Have scripts running off the filesystem return `window.location` values as though the script was being served by the server. eg. When compiling an application returned by a webserver into a phonegap app.

 Usage
 -----